 - Default contribution rate: 3% of gross wages (employee-paid)

-Connecticut MyCTSavings Penalties: The Highest in the Nation
+Connecticut MyCTSavings Penalties: How the Per-Company Fines Work

 2025 Amendment: What Changed for Connecticut Employers?